History of the Jews in Slovakia: After World War II

 11 Jews were murdered by an unidentified UPA group in September 1945 in Kolbasov.

 In the Topoľčany pogrom 48 Jews were seriously injured.
 13 anti-Jewish incidents called partisan pogroms took place between August 1 and 5, 1946, the biggest one in Žilina, where 15 people were wounded.
 Antisemitic manifestations took place in Bratislava in August 1946 and in August 1948.

 In 1946, the Slovak writer Karel František Koch argued that the antisemitic incidents that he witnessed in Bratislava after the war were "not antisemitism, but something far worse—the robber’s anxiety that he might have to return Jewish property [stolen in the Holocaust]," a view that has been endorsed by Czech-Slovak scholar Robert Pynsent.

-After the war, the number of Jews in Slovakia was estimated to be 25,000.
+After the war, the number of Jews in Slovakia was estimated to be up to 31,000.
 Most of them decided to emigrate.
 In February 1948, Communist rule was established after the 1948 Czechoslovak coup d'état.
 It lasted until November 1989 Velvet Revolution.
 During those years, little or no Jewish life existed.
 Many Jews emigrated to Israel or the United States to regain their freedom of religion.
 After 1989, and with the peaceful breakup of Czechoslovakia and Slovak independence in 1993, there was some resurgence in Jewish life.
 However, most Jews were elderly, and younger ones largely assimilated through intermarriage.

-According to the 2021 census of Slovakia, the Jewish community had 2,007 members, which is about 0.04% of the total population of Slovakia.
+According to the 2021 census of Slovakia, the religious Jewish community had 2,007 members, which is about 0.04% of the total population of Slovakia.
+However, this does not account for those that are not practicing and non-religious jews, or jews by descent (full or partial).
 About 839 of them live in Bratislava Region (0.12% of the total population), followed by 311 members in Košice and 210 members in Trnava Region (both: 0.04%).
-The Jewish population increased by 8 members since the 2011 census.
+The active Jewish population increased by 8 members since the 2011 census.